SAP-samples/teched2023-IN260/exercises/ex3/README.md

 > A **_destination_** is a configuration object that contains all the information (e.g. URL, authorization information, additional headers etc.) required to connect to a remote service.

-Further resources:
+**Further Resources**:
 - [BTP Connectivity: Configuring Destinations in the BTP Cockpit](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/connectivity-administration?q=Destination%20Service)
 - [SAP Cloud SDK: Using Destinations](https://sap.github.io/cloud-sdk/docs/java/features/connectivity/destination-service)

 Destinations are typically maintained in the BTP Cockpit and are made available to the application via the [Destination Service](https://api.sap.com/api/SAP_CP_CF_Connectivity_Destination/resource/Find_a_Destination).
 The service offers a variety of different authentication mechanisms, including connectivity options for on-premise systems.
 The SAP Cloud SDK automatically interacts with the Destination Service to load the destination configuration at runtime.

-For local testing destinations may also be provided via environment variables.
+For local testing, destinations may also be provided via environment variables.

 - [ ] 🔨Create an environment variable in your terminal window named `destinations` as follows: